 Explore the Gardens

 Neighboring Wilmington is home to a collection of historic residences which were built in the 18th and 19th centuries and which were converted in the past decades to living history museums, where artifacts and architecture are on full display.
-Young history buffs will love touring these homes – specifically, the Latimer House and Gardens, the Bellamy Mansion, and the Burgwin Wright House - which are all located in downtown Wilmington, and which all feature docent led and / or self-guided tours through the impressive estates.
+Young history buffs will love touring these homes – specifically, the Latimer House Museum and Gardens, the Bellamy Mansion, and the Burgwin-Wright House Museum and Gardens - which are all located in Downtown Wilmington, NC, and which all feature docent led and / or self-guided tours through the impressive estates.

 Discover the Arts